 [You've most likely referenced tons of sources to help you get the final version of your ebook.
 Include the most important resources on this page for readers that may want to do further exploration on their own.]

-If you've been tasked with writing for a crisis, you'll need to be especially attentive since this type of content is usually addressing serious or sensitive matters.
+If you've been tasked with writing for a crisis, you'll need to be especially attentive, since this type of content usually addresses serious or sensitive matters.

 Developing clear messaging for crisis communications requires a special level of detail.
 You'll want to convey an empathetic tone that appropriately addresses the crisis.
 It's a good idea to collaborate with team members to ensure the overall message is properly aligned with your company's brand.

 [Clearly identify the crisis and share detailed background information on what has occurred.
-If you're addressing something that includes individuals use discretion.
-Check with your company's legal team to ensure all documents are following proper protocol.]
+If you're addressing something that includes individuals, use discretion.
+Check with your company's legal team to ensure all documents follow proper protocol.]

 [Share the best contact information people can use to learn more about what's happening and ask any additional questions.
 This could be your company's PR team or agency or an internal customer service or support team.]

-The templates in this crisis communication kit will help your crisis management team prepare for how to handle a crisis and respond to the media during the difficult time.
-Having clear lanes gives your team to operate effectively during times of crisis.
+The templates in this crisis communication kit will help your management team prepare for how to handle a crisis and respond to the media during a difficult time.
+Having clear lanes allows your team to operate effectively during times of crisis.

 Customer service is an essential part of any business.
-Writing to better understand and better communicate with your customers is necessary to foster stronger connections.
-One of the best ways to better understand your customers is by creating buyer personas.
+Writing to better understand and communicate with your customers is necessary to foster stronger connections.
+Creating buyer personas is one of the best ways to better understand your customers.
 Buyer personas are semi-fictional representations of your ideal customers based on data and research.

 Use this template outline to begin developing your buyer personas.